top of page

 The noun 'expatriate' has its etymological origins in Latin.
 It is derived from the Latin word 'expatriatus,' which is a combination of 'ex' (out of) and 'patria' (native country).
 In essence, 'expatriatus' referred to someone who had left or been removed from their native land.
 Over time, this term evolved to represent individuals who have chosen to live outside their native country, either for work, study, or other personal reasons.
 The etymology of 'expatriate' highlights the idea of living abroad, often by choice, and captures the sense of being removed from one's homeland, embracing a new location and culture as their own, while maintaining ties to their country of origin.

-Quiz: Find the meaning of the noun expatriate:
+Find the correct meaning of the noun expatriate:

 Try Again!